ADSEQ: A delay-aware autograd-compatible framework for spike-event delivery in SNNs: Background and related works

 \subsubsection{Surrogate gradients}

-In general, surrogate gradients refer to the design of custom gradients for non-differentiable functions present in the model.
-In the case of simplified neuron models, this function is often the Heaviside step function and the surrogate gradient is reffered to as the SuperSpike surrogate gradient~\cite{neftci2019surrogate}.
-At each timestep, the occurrence of a spike is calculated by applying the Heaviside step function to the difference between the membrane voltage and the spike threshold value $S_t^{j} = \tilde H(V_t^{j}-v_{th})$.
-Where the SuperSpike surrogate gradient defines a custom gradient for the Heaviside step function.
-The Heaviside step function and its custom gradient the SuperSpike function are shown in~\cref{eq:superspike}.
-In the case of biophysical realistic neurons (such as Hodgkin-Huxley), a similar approach could be used for the mentioned spike threshold detection.
+In general, surrogate gradients refer to the design of custom gradients for non-differentiable functions present in a model.
+In simplified neuron models, such a function is often the Heaviside step function, and the corresponding surrogate gradient is the so-called SuperSpike~\cite{neftci2019surrogate}.
+At each timestep $t$, the occurrence $S_t^{j}$ of a spike $j$ is calculated by applying the Heaviside step function $\tilde H$ to the difference between the membrane voltage $V_t$ and the fixed spike threshold value $v_{th}$, that is: $S_t^{j} = \tilde H(V_t^{j}-v_{th})$, where the SuperSpike surrogate gradient defines a custom gradient for the Heaviside step function.
+The Heaviside step function and its custom gradient, the SuperSpike function, are shown in~\cref{eq:heaviside} and~\cref{eq:superspike}, respectively.
+In the case of biophysically realistic neurons (such as Hodgkin-Huxley), a similar approach could be used for the mentioned spike threshold detection.
 As stated earlier, the dynamics of the state variables do not require such measures as they are differentiable functions.

 When it comes to performance, surrogate gradients will turn the gradient of the spike events into continuous-in-time, non-zero traces.
-This means that a delay mechanism implementation must not only delay the temporally sparse spike events, but also the dense-in-time surrogate gradient.
+This means that a delay-mechanism implementation must not only delay the temporally sparse spike events, but also the dense-in-time surrogate gradient.
 Because the latter is a dense signal, only an approach which keeps all values in transit in memory can be used for delay handling.
-An example of this is the ring-buffer used by most ML library-based approaches.
-This will limit the performance of this method, prompting researchers to explore more efficient gradient calculation approaches.
-Such alternative method must retain the temporal sparsity of the spikes when it comes to their gradient signals.
+An example of this is the ring-buffer used by most ML library-based approaches, which will limit the performance of this method, prompting researchers to explore more efficient gradient-calculation approaches.
+Such an alternative method must retain the temporal sparsity of the spikes when it comes to their gradient signals.